 Worldcon 76 in San Jose is a San Francisco Science Fiction Conventions, Incorporated (SFSFC) event.

 We fail in that goal if we create an environment where harassment of attendees and participants is condoned.
 Victims of harassment will not enjoy an event and will not find fantasy and science fiction to be fun or accessible.
-SFSFC and its event-planning teams are committed to responding respectfully to reports of harassment and taking appropriate action to ensure harassment that is brought to our attention is stopped.
+SFSFC and its event-planning teams are committed to responding respectfully to reports of harassment and taking appropriate action to stop harassment that is brought to our attention.

 Worldcon 76 in San Jose abides by Wil Wheaton’s Law. (www.knowyourmeme.com/memes/wheatons-law)

 CREDIT WHERE CREDIT IS DUE: